 The Wales Audit Office have provided a detailed report to support the Board in understanding the key issues especially in light of the major Board Member turnover with a number of interim executives and transitional arrangements in place during 2017.
 The Annual Audit Report was received by the Health Board at the March 2018 and it was felt the report presented a fair and balanced view of the organisation, recognising both the positive aspects identified and those areas where further progress is required.

 During the year, WAO undertook the Structured Assessment which we use to further inform our improvement planning and the embedding of effective governance.
 The outcome of the review was reported to the Audit Committee in January 2018 and to the Board in March 2018.

 It concluded that:

 - This year has been an exceptionally difficult year for the Health Board given the fragility of the Board, alongside the need to respond to the issues giving rise to targeted intervention.
 At the point of producing this structured assessment report, the Health Board continues to find itself in a challenging position, both in terms of its finances, and performance against a number of key national targets.
-However, the appointment of a new substantive Chief Executive and the introduction of new independent members provide some much needed stability and capacity at Board level to help achieve the turnaround that is required. - Whilst the Health Board has continued to evolve its corporate arrangements for governance, financial management, strategy development and workforce planning, these have not yet been effective at getting the Health Board to where it needs to be with its finances and performance.

-- Whilst the approach to financial savings is strengthening, it is not yet sufficient to recover its cumulative deficit and achieve financial balance.
+However, the appointment of a new substantive Chief Executive and the introduction of new independent members provide some much needed stability and capacity at Board level to help achieve the turnaround that is required; - Whilst the Health Board has continued to evolve its corporate arrangements for governance, financial management, strategy development and workforce planning, these have not yet been effective at getting the Health Board to where it needs to be with its finances and performance; - Whilst the approach to financial savings is strengthening, it is not yet sufficient to recover its cumulative deficit and achieve financial balance.
 A more focussed asset management is also needed to better prioritise within limited capital funds.
-Further priorities for 2018 are the need to embed new Board Committee and Delivery Board structures, strengthen aspects of governance and performance management, and build operational management accountability and capacity. - The Health Board's planning capacity is limited and in addition to developing its Annual Operating Plan for 2018-19 and developing an up to date clinical strategy, - The Health Board needs to take account of a number of significant regional partnerships including ARCH, the City Deal and regional planning with Hywel Dda University Health Board.
+Further priorities for 2018 are the need to embed new Board Committee and Delivery Board structures, strengthen aspects of governance and performance management, and build operational management accountability and capacity. - Whilst working to an Annual Operating Plan, the Health Board is redeveloping its clinical strategy to inform its longer-term, more transformational planning, although planning capacity is limited; - The Health Board needs to take account of a number of significant regional partnerships including ARCH, the City Deal and regional planning with Hywel Dda University Health Board.
 It is also involved in consultations on other regional service changes including the major trauma network, thoracic surgery, and potential service transfers for the population of Bridgend.
 In recognition of the scale of challenge facing the Health Board's planning function, the Welsh Government has agreed to support additional planning capacity.